-Convert the letter grade received to the school's numeric grade-point scale (p.
-53).
+Convert the letter grade received to the school's numeric grade-point scale (see section above).

 Calculate Quality Points

 Quality points are earned for each course.
 This is determined by multiplying the grade-point scale number earned by the number of credits for the course.